meddydev/Airbnb-Clone/README.md

 As a user with a listed space,
 I want to be able to approve requests to stay at my space So that I can manage the requests

-As a user with a listed space,
-I want all booked dates to show up as unavailable
-So that I can manage the requests

-As a user with a listed space,
-I want my space to be available to book until I approve a request So that I can manage the requests

 ````